Carry Trade Strategy — What Is It? (Backtest)

 What is carry trade?

-A carry trade strategy entails borrowing at a low-interest rate from one currency and investing in an asset that provides a higher rate of return in another currency.
+A carry trade strategy involves borrowing at a low interest rate from one currency and investing in an asset that provides a higher rate of return in another currency.

-In other words, borrowing in a low-interest rate currency and converting the borrowed amount into another currency.
-The proceeds would typically be deployed into certificates of deposits in the second currency that offers a higher interest rate, but they could also be invested in other assets, such as stocks, commodities, bonds, or real estate, denominated in the second currency.
+In other words, borrowing in a low-interest rate currency and converting the borrowed amount into another currency would typically involve deploying the proceeds into certificates of deposits in the second currency that offers a higher interest rate.
+Still, they could also be invested in other assets, such as stocks, commodities, bonds, or real estate, denominated in the second currency.

 While this kind of trade can be profitable, it is never without some risks, which include a sharp decline in the price of the invested assets and exchange risk, or currency risk, when it involves two different currencies.
 Given the risks involved, carry trades are appropriate only for investors with deep pockets and who “know what they are doing”.